 Omeprazole can delay the elimination of diazepam, phenytoin and warfarin.
 There is no evidence of an interaction with theophylline, propranolol or antacid.

-Use in pregnancy: There is no adequate and well controlled studies on the use of Omeprazole in pregnant women.
+Use in pregnancy: There are no adequate and well-controlled studies on the use of Omeprazole in pregnant women.
 However, some studies show that it does not cause any harm to the foetus.
 Omeprazole should be used during pregnancy only if the potential benefit to pregnant women justifies the potential risk to the foetus.

-Omep-10 Capsule : Box containing 48's capsules in alu-alu blister pack.
+Omep-10 Capsule: Box containing 48 capsules in alu-alu blister pack.

-Omep-20 Capsule : Box containing 100's capsules in alu-alu blister pack.
+Omep-20 Capsule: Box containing 100 capsules in alu-alu blister pack.

-Omep-40 Capsule : Box containing 30's capsules in blister pack.
+Omep-40 Capsule: Box containing 30 capsules in blister pack.

-Omep IV Injection : Box containing one vial with 1 ampoule of 10 ml Sodium Chloride 0.9% Injection and 10 ml disposable syringe.
+Omep IV Injection: Each box contains one vial of lyophilized Omeprazole Sodium powder with 1 ampoule of 10 ml Sodium Chloride 0.9% Injection, 10 ml disposable syringe, bandage and alcohol pad.